 Download the translation memory and glossary so your translators could reuse them in your Crowdin project.

 Sign up and create your localization project

-Sign up or log in if you already have your Crowdin account and create a project you’ll migrate your data to.
+Sign up or log in if you already have your Crowdin account and create a project to which you’ll migrate your data.

 Upload source files

 There are a couple of ways you can upload your source files to the Crowdin project.
 Use one of the following options:

 If you work with a source file format that is not listed on the Supported Formats article, we can develop a custom pre-/post-processors for you.
 Feel free to contact our Support team with an inquiry.

 Upload Existing Translations

 Upload your existing translations to ensure that your previous work won’t be lost, and you continue from the point where you performed the transition.
 If you plan to use integrations with GitHub, GitLab, or other services, your existing translations could be uploaded in an automated way.